12 Ways Gardening Helps You Keep Your New Year’s Resolution

-Are you among the thousands of people who made new year’s resolutions this year?
-Most of us want to do better in some way with each new year.
+Thousands of people are making new year’s resolutions this year because most of us want to do better in some way with each new year.

-My resolution has been to be more organized with my gardening.
-I’ve taken some pretty big steps to achieve my goal including creating my garden planning spreadsheets to help me make sure I get seeds started and plants planted on time.
+My resolution is to grow even more variety of food on our homestead.
+It’s helped a lot to use my garden planning spreadsheets to help me plan what I need to grow for our family and make sure I get seeds started and plants planted on time.

-Creating new goals is something we all do whether we call them resolutions or not, but sticking to them is much harder than making them.
+Creating new goals is something we all do whether we call them resolutions or not, but following through with action to achieve those goals is the more important step.

-So I’ve listed 12 of the most common new year’s resolutions and explained how gardening will make you successful at them.
+Not convinced?
+Here are 12 of the most common new year’s resolutions and how gardening will make you successful at them.

 Resolution #1: You want to get in shape